Textbook/Part 2/Chapter 6

 • Rapid aortic expansion: Greater than 5 mm growth in less than 6 months

-• Maximum aortic diameter exceeding 40 mm during acute phase (predictor of late complications)
+• Maximum aortic diameter exceeding 40 mm during the acute phase (a strong predictor of late complications) (Isselbacher 2022)πŸ“„ (Wanhainen 2026)

 Medical Management